Sh1roCu/OpenShulker/README.md

 This plugin aims to replace the now inactive resource "BetterShulkerBoxes".

-You can download it on spigotmc: (I'll add a link as soon as I upload the plugin)
+You can download it on spigotmc: [OpenShulker](https://www.spigotmc.org/resources/openshulker.111948/)

 # Installation
 1. Download or compile the JAR